sanathoi800/sanathoi1.github.io/README.md

 address:Bishnupur,Manipur<br>
 email:haorokchamsanathoi13@gmail.com<br>
   <hr>
 I would like to tell about my hobby.
-Before that, hobby can be defined as an activity, interest, or pastime that is undertaken for pleasure or relaxation, done during one's own time.
+Before going further, hobby can be defined as an activity, interest, or pastime that is undertaken for pleasure or relaxation, done during one's own time.
     <br>
 My hobby is gardening...
     <br>